SME-Management & Entrepreneurship

 Learning Outcomes:

-Upon completing this course, students understand the basic principles of corporate finance management.
+Upon completing this course, alumni understand the basic principles of corporate finance management.
 They are familiar with the different types of financing along with their characteristics, advantages and disadvantages and can assess the fit of these financing forms for establishing or growing business ventures considering the relevant influencing factors.
 They are aware of the particularities and problem areas of SME financing and entrepreneurial finance.
-Students are capable of validating their business models and derive a suitable financing form.
+Alumni are capable of validating their business models and derive a suitable financing form.
 They are able to link the stages of the life cycle (introduction - growth - maturity - saturation) with different types of financing (debt capital or equity capital).
 At the same time, they are aware of the hard and soft facts that are relevant to convince a potential investor in an investor pitch.
-All these aspects are then relevant in for students in the Innovation Lab 3 to consider when submitting the final evaluation of the financial feasibility of their individual projects.
+All these aspects are then relevant in for alumni in the Innovation Lab 3 to consider when submitting the final evaluation of the financial feasibility of their individual projects.

 Superior module: